How to use Airtable DocuSign integration to automatically save signed documents to Airtable

 Once connected to Airtable, you'll see the columns in the left panel, ready to be added to a form:

-I added all the necessary fields from Airtable and also included an Ink Sketch control for collecting signatures:
+I added all the necessary fields from Airtable and also included an Ink Sketch control for collecting electronic signatures:

 The last important step is to select the attachment column in the Ink Sketch control's settings where you want to save the signatures: